juergenweb/FieldtypeOpeningHours/README.md

 The render methods return a string for direct output in the templates.
 You can use these methods if they satisfy your needs.
 If you want to customize your markup it will be better to use the array methods above and create the markup by your own.
-By the way: The render methods have also some parameter settings to influence the output - so a little bit of customization is always possible ;-)
+By the way: The render methods have also some parameter settings to influence the output - so a little of customization is always possible ;-)

 #### 1) Render all opening times

 This renders all opening times as an unordered list.
-You can set some options (ulclass, fulldayName, timesseparator, timesuffix, showClosed) to change the markup a little bit.
+You can set some options (ulclass, fulldayName, timesseparator, timesuffix, showClosed) to change the markup a little.

 Explanation of the settings parameter: